oparry-ukaea/hermes-3/docs/sphinx/equations.rst

 the :math:`\nabla\cdot\left(\mu \nabla\mathbf{v}\right)` kinematic
 viscosity.

+The advection of momentum :math:`\mathbf{v}\cdot\nabla\mathbf{v}` is controlled by these settings:

+#. `momentum_advection` is `false` by default, disabling this
+   nonlinear advection term.
+This keeps the inertia in the time derivative, but neglects the neutral dynamic pressure in the momentum balance.

+#. `toroidal_flow` is `true` by default, which includes the toroidal
+   (:math:`z`) component of the neutral flow.
+Importantly, this allows the parallel and poloidal flows to evolve independently: The parallel flow can follow the plasma towards the target, while the poloidal flow can be away from the target.

+#. `curved_torus` is `true` by default, and is only active when both
+   `momentum_advection` and `toroidal_flow` are enabled.
+Neutrals
-If `curved_torus` is `true` (the default), then toroidal momentum is also included.
-Neutrals travel in straight lines in real space, so toroidal flow leads to radial flow.
+   travel in straight lines in real space, so toroidal flow is converted to radial flow.
 This appears in the :math:`v_r` and :math:`v_\phi` equations due to a combination of the radial centrifugal force and conservation of toroidal angular momentum.

 At boundaries neutral thermal energy is lost at a rate controlled by the option